Working Remotely & Living in Cape Town | Remote Year

-Wondering what a day is like while living and working in Cape Town?
-Discover all the enriching adventures and experiences that you can fit into a month-long trip in the heart of South Africa.
+Wondering what a day is like while living in Cape Town?
+Discover all the adventures and experiences that you can fit into a month-long trip in Cape Town.

 No two days are the same when your neighborhood backdrop is both beach and mountains.
 Truly immerse yourself in the local day-to-day happenings when spending a month in Cape Town. whether that’s picking up a locally sourced cup of coffee at Truth on your way to work, to riding the cable car up Table Mountain for an end of day sunset.
 Cape Town gives you access to unique bucket list adventures, from crossing off the Big-5 on an African safari, to visiting one of the 7 New Natural Wonders of the World.

 More than a simple guide to the city, our team wanted to dive into the true nuances of what makes Cape Town one of the world’s most incredible cities, especially when living and working abroad.
 Made up of recommendations from Remote Year travelers for Remote Year travelers, our guide has it all – whether that’s safaris in South Africa's Bush to picturesque days in Stellenbosh wine country.